 The goal of the course is to provide students with comprehensive orientation in the field of advanced communication techniques, especially on the network layer and application layer, in distributed systems, and also with specific issues such as design and specification of communication protocols.

 Specification of controlled education, way of implementation and compensation for absences

-Attendance at laboratories is compulsory, properly justified absence can be made up after prior arrangement with the instructor.
+Attendance on laboratories is compulsory, properly excused laboratories can be filled after talking to the lecturer.